DLR-SC/tigl/doc/tutorials.md

 Tutorials {#tuto}
 =========

-@section tuto_create_from_scratch Create a aircraft from scratch
+@section tuto_create_from_scratch Create an aircraft from scratch

-In this tutorial, we will present how to create a aircraft from scratch.
+In this tutorial, we will present how to create an aircraft from scratch.

 1 ) Open CPACSCreator.
 2 ) Create a new file, either click on create a new file (File->New) or press the shortcut Ctl+N.